nixiesearch/nixiesearch/docs/docs/concepts/search.md

 * `<search-field-name>`: a text field marked as [searchable in the index mapping](../reference/config/mapping.md)
 * `<query-string>`: a string to search for.
+* `multi_match`: one of the matching DSL rules.
 Check more examples of [Query DSL](../reference/api/search/query.md) in the reference.

 For such a search request, Nixiesearch will reply with a JSON response with top-N matching documents: